hemachaitanya/Complete-Kubernetes/Notes.md

 - Instead of running a few docker containers manually.
 Kubernetes manages it for you.
 - Clusters can start with one node until thousands of nodes
-- Some other popular docker orchestrations are:
+- Some other popular container orchestrations are
+  - Kubernetes
+  - Apache Mesos
+  - Hashicorp Nomad
   - Docker Swarm
-  - Mesos
+  - Amazon ECS

 Kubernetes:
   - On-premise